Determining the lifetime of long-lived particles at the HL-LHC

 \subsubsection{Lessons from a naive exponential fit}

 Let us first attempt to reconstruct the LLP lifetime through a simple exponential fit \footnote{Note that part of this discussion has already been presented in Ref.\ \cite{Brooijmans:2018xbu}.
 In order to keep the presentation self-contained, we recapitulate the procedure here and expand upon it wherever necessary.}.
 We will see that experimental cuts introduce a bias on the sample and, hence, hamper the lifetime estimation.
-Solutions to this issue will be suggested in the following Section \ref{ssec:realistic} and further elaborated upon in the subsequent Sections.
+Solutions to this issue will be suggested in the following Sec.~\ref{ssec:realistic} and further elaborated upon in the subsequent Sections.

 For this introductory exercise, we consider an ideal situation in which initial and final state radiation as well as smearing effects are absent, and the four-momenta of the long-lived particles $X$ can be measured with infinite precision.
-We generate our data sample of parton-level events, $pp \to XX$, using {\tt PYTHIA\,6} for different masses and lifetimes of the particle $X$.
+We generate our data sample of parton-level events, $pp \to XX$, at $\sqrt{s}=14$ TeV using {\tt PYTHIA\,6} for different masses and lifetimes of the particle $X$ \footnote{For this illustration we have used the $R$-parity violating supersymmetric (SUSY) model containing a $LLE$-type coupling.}.
 Note that the $\beta\gamma$ distribution of the LLPs will vary depending on their production mode and is, therefore, a model-dependent quantity.